simonnickel/snap/README.md

 ### snap-theme

-The [snap-theme](https://github.com/simonnickel/snap-theme) package provides a toolset to abstract Colors, Fonts, Icons and Values into semantic definitions for a SwiftUI app.
-It contains a Theme definition to hold semantic values and a set of ViewModifier to apply them to SwiftUI views.
-A Demo is available at: [snap-app-theme-demo](https://github.com/simonnickel/snap-app-theme-demo)
+The [snap-theme](https://github.com/simonnickel/snap-theme) package provides a toolset to abstract Colors, Fonts, Icons and Numbers of a multi-platform SwiftUI app.
+Define semantic attributes in a Theme and apply them to your views for a consistent UI with maintainability in mind.

+A reference and demo app is available at: [snap-app-theme-demo](https://github.com/simonnickel/snap-app-theme-demo)

 ### snap-settings-service